 A joint RFP was again issued in 2017 for Integrity Commissioner Services by a number of the area municipal Clerks.
 Two submissions were received in response to the RFP.
-The proposals were at a much greater cost than the Agreement with Mr. Swayze [i.e. \$1,000 / month retainer].
-Since the submissions were not acceptable, we discussed extending the agreement with Swayze.
+The proposals were at a much greater cost than the Agreement with Mr. Swayze (i.e. \$1,000 / month retainer).
+Since the submissions were not acceptable, a renewal retainer Agreement for a two-year term ending December 31, 2019, was entered into with Mr. Swayze.

-Mr. Swayze has offered to extend his services for a further two years.
+Mr. Swayze has offered to further extend his services until March 31, 2023.
 He does not require a retainer fee for his services as an Integrity Commissioner.
-Fees do include \$280 per hour for services performed and, if required, mileage is charged at \$0.52 per kilometer.
+He does charge \$280 per hour for services performed and, if required, mileage is charged at \$0.52 per kilometer.
 Process server and large printing jobs are billable at cost.
-While most investigations will be performed from Mr. Swayze's office, should a trip to Essex County be necessary, additional costs for airfare, a rental car and overnight accommodation, may be incurred, however Mr. Swayze does not charge for travel time.
+While most investigations will be performed from Mr. Swayze's office, should a trip to Essex County be necessary, additional costs for airfare, a rental car and overnight accommodation may be incurred, however Mr. Swayze does not charge for travel time.

-Mr. Swayze provides value-added services, including a review of the Code of Conduct and training on the Code of Conduct for Council Members, etc. These services are charged on the same basis as a complaint investigation.
+Mr. Swayze provides value-added services, including a review of the Code of Conduct and training on the Code of Conduct for Council Members, etc. These services are charged on the same basis as an investigation.